biomedical textiles, specializing in braided and

 How Orthopedic Devices Benefit from Biomedical Textiles

-Biomedical textile structures may be engineered to provide high strength, elasticity and supple flexibility with low cross-sectional profile.
-Predictive stretch and recovery may be achieved by selecting optimal raw materials for preferred fabric-forming techniques.
+Biomedical textile structures may be engineered to provide high strength, elasticity and supple flexibility with a low cross-sectional profile by using high strength polymeric fibers.
+Predictive stretch and recovery may be achieved by selecting optimal raw materials and braiding techniques.

-US BioDesign is ISO 19485:2003 registered and our engineers are ready to work with your project development teams to design orthopedic solutions that are innovative, reliable, and cost effective.
+US BioDesign is ISO 13485:2016 registered and our engineers are ready to work with your project development teams to design orthopedic solutions that are innovative, reliable, and cost-effective.